cazwazacz/CV/README.md

 #### FreeCodeCamp

 - Front-end Certificate
-- Experience using front-end techonlogies such as Javascript and React
+- Experience using front-end technologies such as Javascript and React
-- Experience using back-end techonlogies such as Node.js and mongoDB
+- Experience using back-end technologies such as Node.js and mongoDB

 PROJECTS: